 I struggled to get a training contract and by this point my father got really ill with dementia.
 Shortly before he died I applied for the Justice First Fellowship, saying that this would be my last attempt at pursuing a career in Law.
 I was accepted and started a training contract specialising in special education needs and disability discrimination.

 During this time I was diagnosed with a serious medical condition which I now manage but at the time I had to take four months off as I found the side effects from the medication and the commute to be too much for me.

 I eventually went back part time, still determined to do something I was passionate about but it became clear that it had to include housing as well continuing to develop my experience in education.
 At a Justice Fellows First meeting a friend suggested looking into transferring my training contact.
 I got in touch with SWLLC and I joined the housing team in September 2019.
 It felt like it was meant to be – I felt I fitted in and had huge support from the other members of the team.
 I finally qualified as a solicitor in June 2020.

 I am now a housing solicitor and my current caseload is focussing on homelessness.
 I have recently had several cases involving domestic violence all of which have led to positive outcomes for my clients.
 Homelessness tugs at my heart strings because I’ve been through it myself.
 I support my clients to get to safety and to keep walking to get through their situation to the other side.

 I so appreciate where I am.
 It has been a huge journey getting here, and my heart goes out to our clients.
 When people come to us struggling with issues that affect the stability of their housing, I understand some of the things they’re facing because I’ve been there myself.
 I have been privileged to have got myself out of it and so I want to use my experience to help others.

-As well as a housing solicitor, Claudia is also a junior rep for the Law Societies Network and a member of the Law Centre’s Diversity and Inclusion Group.
+As well as a housing solicitor, Claudia is also a junior rep for the Law Centres Network (LCN) and a member of the Law Centre’s Diversity and Inclusion Group.